vpicouet/pyds9plugin/README.md

 Documentation
 -------------

-Some documentation is available available at [https://people.lam.fr/picouet.vincent/pyds9plugin](https://people.lam.fr/picouet.vincent/index.html).
+The documentation of the extension is available [here](https://nuage.osupytheas.fr/s/Z6D64wRpDkE7wTJ).

 Contributions
 -------------